shravanasati/iris/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; (Invoke-WebRequest -Uri https://raw.githubusercontent.com/Shravan-1908/iris/master/scripts/windows_install.ps1 -UseBasicParsing).Content | powershell -
 ```

-This installation script will automatically add iris to PATH and to startup applications, so whenever the PC is booted, iris will be launched.
+This installation script will automatically add iris to PATH and startup applications, so whenever the PC is booted, iris will be launched.

 <br>